SeanMurphy1479/SeanMurphy1479/README.md

 <h1 align="center">Welcome to my GitHib Page.</h1>

+<h3 align="center">My name is Seán Murphy, and I am currently a third-year student pursuing a BSc(Honours) in Computer Forensics and Security </h3>

 <!--
 **SeanMurphy1479/SeanMurphy1479** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.